-\\All course documents must be submitted by November 23, 2020 at 11:59 PM.
+^{}Case presentations will be scheduled in the first class meeting.
+All course documents must be submitted by November 18, 2020 at 11:59 PM.
 If all documentation is not submitted by this date/time, students will be required to complete the internship course in its entirety.
+Late submissions will prevent clearance for December 2020 graduation.